LiZheng1997/Autoware.universe-with-carla-0.9.15/README.md

-## Steps to deploy
+## 3 Steps to deploy

 ### STEP-1: Deploy the carla-0.9.15 simulator

 This step is based on the carla official docker image, you have to pull the image and then run it on your Host machine.

-You have to check the rpc-port is not be used on your Host machine.
+You have to check the rpc-port is not used on your Host machine.

 ```bash
 $ docker pull carlasim/carla:0.9.15